vaughanknouse/MVC-Tech-Blog/README.md

 2. Enter your user database password.
 3. Create the `blog_db` database by typing the command `\i db/schema.sql` in the terminal.
 4. Close out of the Postgres Shell by entering `\q` in the terminal.
-5. Seed the database by typing the command `node seeds/seed.js` in the terminal.
+5. Seed the database by typing the command `npm run seed` in the terminal.
-6. Once your PostgreSQL database is active, navigate to the project directory and start the application locally by typing `node server.js` in the terminal.
+6. Once your PostgreSQL database is active, navigate to the project directory and start the application locally by typing `npm start` in the terminal.
 7. If everything was installed and runs correctly, you should be able to access the blog locally by navigating to http://localhost:3001/ in your browser.
 8. Once the blog application is accessed, register an account or log in if you already have one in order to create blog posts and comment on other user's posts.
 9. When the Homepage option is clicked in the navigation, the Homepage with all the existing blog posts including their title, content, author, date created, and comments can be viewed.
    - The ability to add a comment to a post is also available on the Homepage when a user is logged in.
 10. When the Dashboard option is clicked in the navigation, the Dashboard with any blog posts you created can be viewed along with an option to add a new blog post, edit an existing post, or delete a post.
 11. If the logout button is clicked or you are idle on the site for more than 30 minutes, you will be logged out of the application and redirected to the login page.

-### Screenshots: ***
+### Screenshots: \*\*\*

 The following screenshot demonstrates the application's functionality and appearance: